nagyist/tao-user-guide/src/3.0/items/modal-feedback.md

 # Modal Feedback

->Modal feedback is defined as material presented externally of an Item's text when the Test-taker selects an answer.
+>Modal feedback is defined as a message presented externally of an Item's text when the Test-taker selects an answer.
 Feedback may be triggered by either a correct or an incorrect answer, depending on the conditions set by the test author.
 These are optional, but sometimes useful when you want to encourage the Test-taker ("Good job!"
 "Nailed it!" etc.), or maybe give a hint, etc.

-**Step 1:** In many of the interaction types, the option to select *Modal Feedback* will show itself in the Properties Panel.
+**Step 1:** In many of the Interaction types, the option to select *Modal Feedback* will show itself in the Properties Panel.
 Where it does, click on the *Add a Modal Feedback* text.

 This results in the opening of a modal feedback panel that sets an initial conditional "if-then-else" statement.